MarkEdmondson1234/markedmondson.me-hugo/content/post/2017-01-12-real-time-GTM-google-cloud-r-shiny-1.md

 # Checking its all working

-You should then be able to start seeing hits in the App Engine logs and in BigQuery (don't forget to turn off caching of results).
+You should then be able to start seeing hits in the App Engine logs and in BigQuery.
 By default the BQ queries in the UI cache the results, so don't forget to turn those off, but then as new hits are made to the GTM container you should be able to refresh and see the results in BigQuery within a few seconds.
 Here is the example from my blog:

 ![its-alive](../images/itsalive.png)